data-analyst77/Influenza-Season-Tableau/README.md

 ### Data Wrangling & Cleaning
 - Data integration, transformation,handling missing values and inconsistencies
-- Aggregation of data for state-level analysis
+- I substituted 'Suppressed' data for number of deaths for random numbers between 0-9 in accordance to the original data source.

 ## Methods
 - **Hypothesis testing** to determine statistical significance of trends